visualopsholdings/tinylogo/README.md

 END
 ```

-And then when you get an I2C string that says "GO;" it will flash the LEDs on and off.
+And then when you get an I2C string or serial command that says "GO;" (or "GOT\n" it will flash the LEDs on and off.

 You can send it any of that code ON THE FLY, so even word definitions.